Ricardo Ernesto Montes i Bradley

-Ricardo Ernesto Montes i Bradley, poet, essayist, art historian, and literary critic and diplomat born on June 9, 1905, in Rosario, Argentina.
+Ricardo Ernesto Montes i Bradley was a poet, essayist, art historian, and literary critic and diplomat.
+He born on June 9, 1905, in Rosario, Argentina.
 He was Honorary Consul of México in Rosario, professor of Fine Arts, publisher, columnist and contributor in newspapers and literary magazines in Latin America.
 R-E Montes i Bradley held Doctorates in the Law, Diplomacy, History and International Law.
 He was an active member of the International Institute of Ibero-American Literature and the International Association of Critics; Correspondent Member of the National Academy of Arts and Literature of Cuba and of the National Academy of History and Geography of Mexico; Honorary Member of the Mexican Academy of Genealogy and Heraldry (Academia Mexicana de Genealogía y Heráldica); member of the Sociedad Argentina de Escritores (SADE); a member of the Círculo de la Prensa and the Colegio de Abogados de la Ciudad de Rosario; co-founded the Escuela de Bellas Artes de Rosario; member of the Asociación de Críticos de México.
 As publisher, he was responsible for the Boletín de Cultura Intelectual, which he also directed; the art magazines Revista Paraná and Cuadernos del Litoral were also the result of his commitment to journalism in the arts.
 The last two publications were dedicated to promote the works of local artist, writers, poets in the region known as Paraná, Rosario de Santa Fe and vicinity.

 In 1951, Montes i Bradley moved to Mexico City.
 In 1964, he was designated Envoy Extraordinary and Minister Plenipotentiary to the Embassy of Argentina in México.
 Montes i Bradley returned to Argentina in 1973.
 He died in Buenos Aires on November 22, 1976.